 My fiction editing services will help you raise the stakes and keep tension high in your story.

 When you’re rewriting a book, here are some very simple benchmarks for when to cut something out of your manuscript.
 If you are agonizing over how to tell your story and are trying to decide whether to keep a paragraph, scene, phrase, character, line of dialogue, etc., run it through this checklist.

 (Hint: if people are telling you that your pacing is slowing down or if a scene is running long and boring to re-read during revisions… Pay attention!)

-Rewriting a Book: You Can Cut Something If…
+How To Tell Your Story: You Can Cut Something If…

 It does not advance our understanding of the character.
 Does this piece of writing show us something new about or a deeper layer of your character?
 Everything you write serves a purpose (and no, that purpose is not to boost your word count).
 If nothing new is revealed as a result of this being in the manuscript, cut it.
 If no new nuance emerges, give it the axe.

 It is just so darn clever.
 Find the part you love so much because it is witty.
 Cut it.
 That’s you showing off as a writer and I’m willing to bet that it does not advance our understanding of the character (see above) or advance the plot and tension (see below).